meilisearch/documentation/learn/advanced/asynchronous_operations.md

 ### Summarized task objects

-All asynchronous operations return a summarized version of the [`task` object](#response).
+All asynchronous operations return a summarized version of [the full `task` object](#task-api-response).
 It contains the following fields in the stated order:

 | Field        | Type    | Description                                                                           |
 |--------------|---------|---------------------------------------------------------------------------------------|